ATP Masters 1000 tournaments

-The ATP Masters (known as ATP Masters 1000 tournaments since 2009) is an annual series of nine tennis tournaments featuring the top-ranked players on the ATP Tour since its inception in 1990.
-The ATP Masters tournaments along with the Grand Slam tournaments and the Year-end Championships make up the most coveted trophies on the annual ATP Tour calendar, in addition to the Olympics, hence they are collectively known as the 'Big Titles'.
+The ATP Masters 1000 tournaments, also known as Masters 1000 or ATP 1000 events, are an annual series of nine tennis tournaments featuring the top-ranked players on the ATP Tour since its inception in 1990.
+The ATP 1000 tournaments, sitting below the Grand Slam tournaments and the year-end championships, make up the most coveted trophies on the annual ATP Tour calendar.
+In addition to the quadrennial Summer Olympics, they are collectively known as the 'Big Titles'.

-Novak Djokovic holds the record for the most Masters singles titles with 38.
-By completing the set of all nine Masters singles titles in 2018, Djokovic became the first and only player to achieve the Career Golden Masters.
-In 2020, Djokovic completed a second Career Golden Masters.
+Novak Djokovic holds the record for the most ATP 1000 singles titles with 40.
+By completing the career set of all nine current ATP 1000 series singles titles in 2018, Djokovic became the first and only player to achieve the career Golden Masters.
+In 2020, Djokovic completed a second career Golden Masters.

-In doubles, the Bryan brothers (Bob and Mike) have won a record 39 doubles titles as a team.
-Daniel Nestor and the Bryan brothers are the only doubles players who have achieved the Career Golden Masters.
+In doubles, the Bryan brothers (Bob and Mike) won a record 39 doubles titles as a team.
+Daniel Nestor and the Bryan brothers are the only doubles players to achieve the career Golden Masters.

 History

-The Masters series was introduced in 1990 with the inception of the ATP Tour by bringing together the nine most prestigious tournaments of the preceding Grand Prix tennis circuit.
-Results in ATP Masters events earn players more ranking points than regular tournaments but less than Grand Slam events or the year-end ATP Finals.
-Up until 2007, most Masters finals were contested as best-of-five-set matches, but from 2008 all events were decided in best-of-three-set matches.
+The ATP Championship Series was introduced in 1990 with the inception of the ATP Tour by bringing together the nine most prestigious tournaments of the Grand Prix Super Series of the preceding ITF Grand Prix Circuit.
+Results in ATP 1000 events earn players more ranking points than regular tournaments but less than Grand Slam events or the year-end ATP Finals.
+Up until 2007, most ATP Masters 1000 finals were contested as best-of-five-set matches, but from 2008 all events were decided in best-of-three-set matches.

-As part of a shake-up of the tennis circuit in 2009, the Masters Series became the ATP Tour Masters 1000, with the addition of the number 1000 referring to the number of ranking points earned by the winner of each tournament.
+As part of a shake-up of the tennis circuit in 2009, the Masters Series became the ATP Masters 1000, with the addition of the number 1000 referring to the number of ranking points earned by the winner of each tournament.
 Contrary to earlier plans, the number of tournaments was not reduced from nine to eight and the Monte-Carlo Masters remained part of the series although, unlike the other events, it does not have a mandatory player commitment.
 The Hamburg Masters event was downgraded to an ATP Tour 500 event.
-The Madrid Masters moved to May and onto clay courts.
+The Madrid Open moved to May and onto clay courts.
 A new tournament in Shanghai replaced the Hamburg Masters and took over Madrid's former October indoor slot.
-In 2011, six of the nine Masters level tournaments were combined ATP and WTA events.
+In 2011, six of the nine 1000 level tournaments were combined ATP and WTA events.